TomStrong/Com528-Assessment/README.md

 ## Javadocs

-All classes within this application have been documented using Javadocs, and have been written in accordance with Oracle guidelines.
+All classes written by the team within this application have been documented using Javadocs, and have been written in accordance with Oracle guidelines.
 For further information, click [here](https://www.oracle.com/uk/technical-resources/articles/java/javadoc-tool.html).

 To generate these, navigate to the *COM528-AssessmentGroupA7* folder and enter the following into command prompt: